Alexander-Fuchs/hashidable/README.md

 ### Per-Model Configuration

 You can also extend the global configuration on a per-model basis.
-To do this, your model should implement the `Kayandra\Hashidable\HashidableConfigInterface` and define the `hashidableConfig()` method on the model.
+To do this, your model should implement the `Altinum\Hashidable\HashidableConfigInterface` and define the `hashidableConfig()` method on the model.

 This method returns an array or subset of options similar to the global configuration.